-For me it was more as 7 years ago that I was for the last time in the country of the thousand elephants, the visa-runs to Vientiane not included.
-For the one who has never been there first a small impression of his country that is land-locked by China, Vietnam, Cambodia, Thailand and Burma.
-This story is based on experience in 2004.
-Some travel facts might not be up-to-date anymore!
+In 2004 I was traveling in Laos.
+For me it was more as 7 years ago that I was for the last time in the country of the thousand elephants.
 After 1 week in the south of Laos we left Don Khong with our big open pickup truck to Pakse to take there the VIP night bus to Vientiane.
 This bus leaves at 20:30 and arrives in Vientiane about 6 o’clock in the morning.
 The roads again were very good and they did stop one time to eat something or to use the toilet.
 It all seems like a very good way of transport but ….
-It’s an air-conditioned bus and it’s very, and I really men very, good air-conditioned.
+It’s an air-conditioned bus and it’s very, and I really mean very, good air-conditioned.
 So good that it was actually bloody cold!
 Even with the blanket that the sweet hostess will give you.

 From the bus station in Vientiane we took the so called “Jumbo” taxis (a kind of tuk-tuk) to our hotel.
 Our hotel, The B&P hotel, is a renovated old colonial building within walking distance of the boulevard along the Mekong River.
 Finally here I could receive AIS GSM from Thailand, as you can see the transmitter towers at other side of the Mekong River, and I made a call back home to my girlfriend.
 In the past 7 years Vientiane seems to been changed from a dirty provincial city into a heaven for upscale backpackers.
 Along the boulevard are now many nice restaurants and bars and the area around the famous fountain has been renovated into a very cozy place with some restaurants.
 While the all group spread around to all the highlights of Vientiane, I went to my favorite temple, the Wat Si Saket.
 It’s the oldest temple in Vientiane that survived the wars with Thailand.
 I can sit here for hours and watch the hundreds of Buddha images that are collected here.
 Time seems to have past here.